uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 The button"Unsubscribe" is found in every commercial email that you receive from us.
 If you click on it, you’ll be redirected to a page where you’ll need to confirm your decision to unsubscribe from our mailing list.

-What is my ‘Account ID’? / ¿Cuál es el ID de mi cuenta?
+## What is my ‘Account ID’?

-A ENG: Your ‘Account ID’ is the email address that you used to register your account with.
+Your ‘Account ID’ is the email address that you used to register your account with.

-A ESP: El ID de tu cuenta es tu email registrado en nuestra página web.

-Is it possible to remove the ‘Self-Exclusion’ limitations?
+## Is it possible to remove the ‘Self-Exclusion’ limitations?
 How can I reactivate my account? / ¿Es posible quitar las limitaciones de Auto-Exclusión? ¿Cómo puedo reactivar mi cuenta?

 A ENG: Please contact our support team at: support@odds96.com[](mailto:support@odds96.com)